Can I be nominated for a Martin Fellowship if my grade point average is below a 4.5?

 You can still be nominated for a Martin Fellowship, but please be aware that this program is extremely competitive and that you will be at a disadvantage compared to other candidates.

-Can I be nominated for a Martin Fellowship if I will not have completed my doctoral exams by August 31 of my fellowship year?
+Can I be nominated for a Martin Fellowship if I have not completed my doctoral exams?

 Do I have to be in residence at MIT to be considered for a Martin Fellowship?

 Yes, Martin Fellows are expected to be active participants in the MIT community.
 A Martin Fellowship period should not coincide with a term spent outside of MIT.
 (Please note that, for 2021-2022, PhD candidates studying remotely as a result of the Covid-19 pandemic will be eligible for the Martin Fellowship program.)